techbusker/npm-app/README.md

     3.  default.pug
     4. All files under `pages` folder
 2. Remove HTML Inspector declaration inside `default.pug`.
 HTML Inspector is for testing purposes only and should not be included in production version.
-### 6. What additional steps to take into consideratin while coding an application using this framework?
+### 6. What additional steps to take into consideration while coding an application using this framework?
 1. Please use `https://` protocol for any third-party library/resource included in `default.pug`.
 Please follow this approach while importing Google fonts in `style.scss`.
 2. Please use HTTP2 `defer` or `async` attributes when you want to load scripts in document's `head`.